fsckyou2/ChristmasWishlist/GITHUB_ACTIONS_SETUP.md

 ```

 **Solution:**
+1. Verify PAT_TOKEN secret is configured (Step 1)
+2. Check PAT has "Contents: Read and write" permission
+3. Ensure PAT hasn't expired
-1. Check Step 1 above - ensure "Read and write permissions" is enabled
+4. Check Step 2 above - ensure "Read and write permissions" is enabled
-2. Verify the workflow has `permissions: contents: write` in the YAML
+5. Verify the workflow has `permissions: contents: write` in the YAML
-3. Try re-running the failed workflow
+6. Try re-running the failed workflow

 ### Version Bump: Workflow Doesn't Trigger